 Explore it on Goodreads or Amazon.

 Other books in this series include Thank You Bear, Don't Worry Bear, Make a Wish Bear, I Miss You Mouse

-Other books by this author include Thank You Bear, Don't Worry Bear, Make a Wish Bear, I Miss You Mouse
+Other books by this author which I have reviewed include Thank You Bear, Don't Worry Bear, Make a Wish Bear, I Miss You Mouse

 Part of the Bear picture book series and revolving around a cuddly cub of a Bear.

 It’s a simple discovery that leads to a journey of negatives with the first three encounters while Groundhog poses a scary question, and Bunny is quite naughty, lol.

 Parents may find each moment an opportunity to talk to their child about the possibilities — their negatives AND the positives.